tHeBeStXu/AnimLibrary/README.md

 2. Because Maya use a custom compiled Python version, you need to compile the Pillow for your maya version.
    Here is a tutorial for how to compile the Pillow for Maya2017 and Maya2018. https://around-the-corner.typepad.com/adn/2017/05/how-to-build-pillow-on-windows-with-maya-2017.html
-3. You can also download my compiled Pillow 5.1/PIL packages by VS2015(Maya2018+) and VS2012(Maya2015-Maya2017).
-It is the minimum required Pillow package.   https://drive.google.com/drive/folders/1PFRTYV9qVUkoa2sw0fotvvfipDKLHw_a?usp=sharing
+3. You can also download my compiled Pillow *.egg files by VS2015(Maya2018+) and VS2012(Maya2015-Maya2017).
+It is the minimum required Pillow package.   https://drive.google.com/drive/folders/1pHNWH8aYFjWkv83CVPvOlDcdgwMLhRqb?usp=sharing
    After you download the packages, please use the easy_install of your Maya to install the Pillow 5.1 package.

 # How to install: